 The first step in a client's relationship with Fragasso Financial Advisors, Inc. is creating an Investment Policy Statement and Guidelines, which outlines a client's financial objectives and lays out the portfolio management strategy.
-Once this is completed, the firm's portfolio management department, mentioned above, selects investments that align with a client's risk and return profile.
-The firm uses a variety of investment types, including institutional no-load and load-waived mutual funds, ETFs, variable annuity subaccounts, alternative investments individual stocks and options.
+Once this is completed, the firm's portfolio management department selects investments that align with a client's risk and return profile.
+The firm uses a variety of investment types, including institutional no-load and load-waived mutual funds, ETFs, variable annuity subaccounts, alternative investments, individual stocks and options.
 The firm provides quarterly rebalancing to your agreed upon asset allocation.

 Henry H. Armstrong Associates, Inc.

 Henry H. Armstrong Associates, Inc. has the smallest advisory team of any firm on this list, with just four advisors on staff.
-Despite its small size, the fee-only firm still has one certified financial planner (CFP) and one chartered financial analyst (CFA).
+Those four advisors include one certified financial planner (CFP) and one chartered financial analyst (CFA).
 This is a fee-only firm, which means it does not receive outside compensation in the form of commissions for insurance sales or other transactions.

 While Henry H. Armstrong Associates’ advisory team is small, its account minimum is not.
 The firm’s minimum account size is $2 million, the highest minimum on this list.
-The firm serves a majority high-net-worth individuals, but its client base also includes individuals, which might be due to the fact that the firm says it will waive its account minimum at its discretion.
+As you might expect, the firm serves primarily high-net-worth individuals, but its client base also includes non-high-net-worth individuals.
+This might be due to the fact that the firm will waive its account minimum at its discretion.

 Henry H. Armstrong Associates, Inc. Background

-Henry H. Armstrong Associates, Inc. was founded in 1983, which ties it with Guyasuta Investment Advisors, Inc. for the title of second-oldest firm on this list.
+Henry H. Armstrong Associates, Inc. was founded in 1983.
 The firm's principal owner is James McKay Armstrong, who also serves as the firm's president.

 In addition to its offices in Pittsburgh, Henry H. Armstrong Associates also has offices in New York.
-It has clients, which include individuals, families, trusts, estates, pension and profit-sharing plans, corporate assets, charitable organizations and pooled investment vehicles, are spread 23 states and two other countries.
+Its clients include individuals, families, trusts, estates, pension and profit-sharing plans, corporate assets, charitable organizations and pooled investment vehicles.
+These clients are spread 23 states and two other countries.
 Armstrong offers continuous investment advisory services as well as wealth advisory services.

 Henry H. Armstrong Associates, Inc. Investing Philosophy

-Hunter Associates stands out on this list for the fact that it does not have a set account minimum.
+Hunter Associates stands out on this list for not having a set account minimum.
 The firm serves both individuals and high-net-worth individuals, with individuals making up a slightly greater percentage of the firm’s client base.